-The foundation's Children's Initiative supports work that creates and promotes "stability, resilience, and healing for children who have witnessed domestic violence."
+The foundation's Children's Initiative supports work that creates and promotes "[s]tability, resilience, and healing for children who have witnessed domestic violence."
 It focuses on educating and empowering at-risk youth.
-In contrast, its Sustainable Forests initiative supports NGOs that preserve and protect the environment, while the foundation's economic development efforts supports micro-lending efforts.
+In contrast, its Sustainable Forests initiative supports NGOs that preserve and protect the environment, while the foundation's economic development efforts support micro-lending efforts.

 Weyerhaeuser’s global health grantmaking may also be considered innovative.
 Although it supports global health grants for family planning programs, the foundation also supports global health grants to groups that address mental health issues in developing countries.

-Weyerhaeuser accepts LOIs by April 1, and then decides from which organizations to invite proposals.
-Grant amounts range from $15,000 and $40,000, and the foundation considers request for multi-year support for up to three years.
+Weyerhaeuser accepts LOIs by April 1 and then decides from which organizations to invite proposals.
+Grant amounts range from $15,000 and $40,000, and the foundation considers requests for multi-year support for up to three years.
 To learn more about the kinds of organizations Weyerhaeuser supports, explore its Past Grants webpage.